Nette6573/NetworkWalks-B082-Week2/README.md

 ## Security & Privacy Notice

-This repository contains **sanitized evidence for portfolio/assessment sharing**.
+This repository contains **sanitized evidence for portfolio and assessment sharing**.

 Sensitive information has been intentionally removed or blurred, including: